No Two Are Alike

 Researchers tend to divide stalking into categories of type and severity.
 I am sure that it is a good idea to do so for scientists and research, but for the victims, even what would be defined as not-so-dangerous stalking can have extreme effects on a young person, like a young woman in her 20s, whereas an older woman in her 40s might just brush it off.

-Leaving that aside—at least for now, I will elaborate on this in the future—my point is that how old you are and how tough you are when targeted by stalkers does matter, too.
+My point is that how old you are and how tough you are when stalked matters, too.

 So, my extreme descriptions may not apply to your situation as a stalking victim.
 However, I believe my advice on coping can be helpful to any stalking victim out there.
 Because no two stalkers are alike, but they do have in common that their actions destroy our lives.